byu-is-566/is-566-08-airflow-instructions/README.md

 >
 > <img src="screenshots/readme_img/assets_table.png"  width="80%">

 Okay.
 Back to the task.
-Assuming you got things working, you can take a screenshot and move on.
+Assuming you got things working, you can take a screenshot (of the console output not the adminer interface) and move on.

 > [!IMPORTANT]
 > 📷 Take a screenshot of the console output (not the adminer interface) showing the successful test run, including "1 record successfully inserted into table" at the bottom.
 Save it as `screenshots/task_2.1.png`.